camunda/camunda-docs/docs/reference/supported-environments.md

 ## Camunda 8 Self-Managed

+### Minimum requirements

+The following are the minimum supported requirements for cluster specification and dependencies:

+- 4vCPUs, 15 GB Memory
+- 4 nodes
+- OpenJDK 17+
+- Elasticsearch 8.9+ or Amazon OpenSearch 2.5+
+- PostgreSQL 14.x or Amazon Aurora PostgreSQL 14.x
+- ...

+### Recommendations

 We highly recommend running Camunda 8 Self-Managed in a Kubernetes environment.
 We provide officially supported [Helm Charts](/self-managed/platform-deployment/helm-kubernetes/overview.md) for this.
-Follow the [Installation Guide](/self-managed/platform-deployment/overview.md) to learn more about installation possibilities.
+Follow the [Installation Guide](/self-managed/platform-deployment/overview.md) to learn more about installation possibilities including [Docker](/self-managed/platform-deployment/docker.md) and [manual](/self-managed/platform-deployment/manual.md) deployments.

 The following list includes links for supported Kubernetes environments and recommended starting config.
 Generally speaking, the specification depends on your needs and workloads.